 Experts in the physical, psychological and social qualities that make teenagers distinctive and their healthcare issues are trained in this field.

-A geriatrician is a family physician specializing in caring for elderly patients in their homes, offices, and long-term care facilities like nursing homes and hospitals.
+A geriatrician is a family physician specializing in caring for elderly patients in their homes, offices, and long-term care facilities and hospitals.

 They can aid in diagnosing, treating, preventing, and rehabilitating ailments that affect the elderly.